 Prerequisites for the Ph.D. include calculus, linear algebra, basic probability and statistics, and economics (both microeconomics and macroeconomics).
+Some students may also benefit from prerequisite courses in psychology and sociology.
 Students should satisfy these prerequisites prior to starting doctoral study.
 Previous graduate work is not an admission requirement.
 When appropriate, credit may be given for past academic work in meeting part of the course requirements.